Howard the Duck (film): Box office

-The film grossed US$16,295,774 in the United States.
+The film grossed US $16,295,774 in the United States and $21,667,000 Internationally.
 When the film was screened for Universal, Katz said that the studio's executives left without commenting on the film.
-Screenings for test audiences were met with mixed response.
+Screenings for test audiences were met with mixed responses.
 Rumors circulated that Universal production heads Frank Price and Sidney Sheinberg engaged in a fistfight after arguing over who was to blame for green-lighting the film.
 Both executives denied the rumors.
 News reports speculated that one or both would be fired by MCA chairman Lew Wasserman.
-Price soon left the studio and was succeeded by Tom Pollack.
-In an article titled "DUCK Cooks Price's Goose", the September 17, 1986 issue of Variety attributed his departure to the failure of the movie, although Price had not approved the film's production.
+Price soon left the studio and was succeeded by Tom Pollock.
+In an article titled "Duck Cooks Price's Goose", the September 17, 1986 issue of Variety attributed his departure to the failure of the movie, although Price had not approved the film's production.
 The film's marketing campaign was also seen as one of the reasons for its box office failure.

 In July 1986, Huyck and Katz stated that the film's ending left it open for a sequel, which they seemed interested in making.
 However, after the film bombed, talks of a sequel ceased.
 Following the box office failure, Huyck and Katz left for Hawaii and refused to read any reviews.